-Adobe Creative Cloud (CC) is a collection of 20+ desktop and mobile apps like Premiere Pro, Photoshop, Acrobat, Illustrator, and more.
+Adobe Creative Cloud (CC) is a collection of 20+ desktop and mobile apps, including Photoshop, Illustrator, Premiere Pro, and more.
 Although these tools are useful, you may need to uninstall the CC Suite.
-Dragging the app icon to the Trash is insufficient.
-But worry not, we’ll show you how to delete Creative Cloud from Mac effectively.
+Beware the temptation of simply dragging the app icon to the Trash — it does not delete leftover files.
+But worry not, we’ll show you how to delete Creative Cloud from Mac effectively step by step.

-Make sure you’ve already synced all your files to your Creative Cloud account before proceeding to uninstallation.
-You might lose files that are not synced.
+• Make sure you’ve already synced all your files to your Creative Cloud account — you might lose files that are not synced.

 How to uninstall Adobe Creative Cloud in one click